dansholds/dansholds/README.md

 - 👋 Hi, I’m @dansholds
-- 👀 I’m interested in AppSec
+- 👀 I’m interested in Engineering Management
-- 🌱 I’m currently learning Kubernetes...the never ending journey!
+- 🌱 I’m currently learning mental resiliance!
 - 💞️ I’m looking to collaborate on my GAMWRAP tool!
 - 📫 How to reach me...through an MR I suppose!